Verdagon/Vale/docs/InstantiatorRegions.md

 # How Regions Are Lowered In Instantiator (HRALII)

+(Note from later: this might be obsolete, we have heights now)

 Note from later: we dont change the coord's ownership anymore, they stay borrow and share.
 To know the mutability we need to look at the current pure stack height and compare it to the coord's region's pure stack height.

 Instantiator lowers region placeholders to RegionTemplata(mutable).
 However, this is the mutability of the region _at the time the thing was created_.
 A `List<mut&Ship>` is not a list of mutable references to ships, it's a List of references that it regards as mutable, but might not be mutable right now.
 Rather, it tracks what's mutable right now by putting that information in the coord's ownership, which can be owning, mutable borrow, or immutable borrow.